 The grounds include restrooms, 13 newly-renovated recreational vehicle camping pads, multiple primitive campground sites and a covered pavilion with picnic tables.

-4-K Stables is a full care boarding facility that is a “horse owner’s paradise.”
-It is a resort for horse owners and a welcome resting area for those who ride on the Equestrian Trail of the Longleaf Trace.
+4-K Stables is a is a “horse owner’s paradise.”
+It is a welcome resting area for those who ride on the Equestrian Trail of the Longleaf Trace.
 Johnny has owned horses all of his life and his youngest son, Jason, has taken up the tradition that has now spanned four generations.
 For more information on 4-K Stables, contact Johnny Kerley at (601) 943-5003 or (601) 408-8804

-4-K is the closest campsite to the Longleaf Trace available.
-It consists of 10 indoor stables (with a wash rack for the horses), R.V. hook-ups, horse trailer grounds, a round pen and a bunk house.
-People can bring their campers, stable their horses and enjoy their time riding the trail.
+4-K is the closest campsite to the Longleaf Trace.
+It consists of R.V. hook-ups, horse trailer grounds, a round pen and a bunk house.
+People can bring their campers and enjoy their time riding the trail.

 The bunkhouse is offered for those without an R.V.
 It is fully air-conditioned, offers cable T.V., and contains 2 single beds and one double bed.
 The stables are a great place for people who wish to enjoy the beautiful scenery of the trail.
 It is also perfect for anyone who might be traveling through with horses and need a rest Johnny Kerley is the owner and comes from a long line of horse lovers.
 His grandfather, Will Kerley, used to travel to Fort Worth, Texas to buy horses and mules and bring them to Jefferson Davis County to sell to farmers.
 Johnny said the older generation used to welcome his grandfather’s return and would parade all of the livestock down the main street of Bassfield.
 Kerley’s father, Jack, also raised horses.